 _

-This brasserie, located in western Paris in Saint-Cloud on the banks of the Seine, reopened in 2022 with a ‘refreshed’ decoration and offers an unbeatable view of the river.
-On the program: a setting with a chic and friendly industrial style.
-On the plates, you’ll find French brasserie classics between land and sea!
-As a starter, I recommend the crab ravioli with turnip (15.50 €).
-For the main course, we tested the grilled prawns with lemon and basil linguine (24 €) and also the tuna mi-cuit with Penja pepper (24.50 €).
-For dessert, we chose to finish with the Quai Ouest floating island (6.50 €), all in lightness.
+This brasserie, located in the western suburbs of Paris in Saint-Cloud along the Seine, reopened in 2022 with a “refreshed” decor and offers an unbeatable view of the river.
+On the menu: a friendly, chic industrial setting.
+On your plates, you’ll find classic French brasserie dishes inspired by both land and sea!
+As a starter, I recommend the crab ravioli with turnips (15,50 €).
+For the main course, we tested the grilled prawns with lemon and basil linguine (24 €) and the semi-cooked tuna with Penja pepper (24,50 €).
+For dessert, we chose to finish with the light and airy Quai Ouest floating island (6,50 €).

 Tested in 2023 and 2024 - invitations